PuzzleBot/Pulsar-Remake/readme.txt

 is not a problem.

 Players are limited to having 12 bullets in the world at any time.

+5 mobs are spawned in the world on startup, with at least one of each type.

+Mobs will try to dodge the line of sight by sidestepping in one set direction, and then changing to the opposite direction if they bump a wall while the player is looking.

+Mobs won't try to move through walls (and will change their path if a wall cuts them off), but if a wall closes on a mob, the wall will just open itself again before colliding with the mob.

 -----------------
 Known issues